1. What is Scoliosis?

 6. Does scoliosis run in families?

 Scoliosis is a genetic condition most common in girls.
-At this time, scientists continue to work to identify the specific genetic markers of DNA that indicate scoliosis.
+At this time, scientists are working to identify the specific genetic markers of DNA that indicate scoliosis.

 7. Is there a way to tell if my scoliosis will get worse or not?

-Not at this time, though part of the current genetic research is trying to find an answer this question.
+At this time, it isn’t possible to know whether scoliosis will continue to get worse, though part of the current genetic research is trying to find an answer this question.

-Yes, staying active is important to overall health.
-There are no exercises, sports or activities that will make scoliosis worse or better.
+Yes, staying active is important to your overall health.
+There are no known exercises, sports, or specific activities that will make scoliosis worse or better.

 9. What is the treatment for scoliosis?

-Basically, there are three options: to monitor it with routine check-ups and x-rays, to wear a brace or to have surgery.
+There are three basic scoliosis treatment options: to monitor it with routine check-ups and x-rays, to wear a brace, or to have surgery.

-11. What is the purpose of a brace?
+11. What is the purpose of wearing a brace?

-The goal is to prevent the curve from getting bigger and therefore preventing surgery.
+The purpose of wearing a brace is to prevent curves from getting bigger and therefore prevent surgery.

 12. Will a brace make my scoliosis better?

-The curve(s) are somewhat corrected by the brace but once the brace is taken off, the curves can return to their original form.
+Not permanently.
+Curves are somewhat corrected by braces, but once the brace is taken off, the curves can return to their original form.

 13. Do I have to wear the brace all of the time?

-It depends on the type of brace, and the type of brace depends on the location of your curve.
-Some braces are worn full-time (20 to 23 hours/day) and some only during sleep.
-If you are wearing a brace full-time, it is important to continue to participate in sports, P.E. and other activities.
-You can remove the brace during this time.
+How you are instructed to wear a brace depends on the type of brace you are given, and the type of brace you are given is dependent upon the location of your curve.
+Some braces are worn full time (between 20–23 hours per day), and some braces are only worn during sleep.
+If you are wearing a brace full time, it is important that you remain active in any sports or physical activities you were already involved in.
+You just remove the brace during these activities.

 14. How long do I have to wear the brace?

-You should wear the brace until you are done growing.
+You should be instructed to wear the brace until you are done growing.

 15. What is the goal of surgery?

-The goal of surgery is to prevent scoliosis from continuing to get worse and correct the curves as much as can safely be corrected.
+The goal of surgery is to prevent scoliosis from getting worse and correct the curves as much as they can safely be corrected.

-16. What kind of surgery do I need?
+16. What kind of surgery will I need?

 Spinal fusion with instrumentation depends on the location of your curve(s).
 Surgery is done through an incision on your side (anterior) or through an incision on your back (posterior).
 Some curve patterns can be treated by either method.

-17. How long will I be in the hospital?
+17. How long will I be in the hospital if I have surgery?